Surgery

 Shunt surgery

 A shunt is a thin tube that drains away the extra CSF from the ventricles of the brain.
 The shunt drains the CSF to other parts of the body, where it is absorbed.
+Such as the abdomen (tummy).

 You have shunt surgery under a general anaesthetic.
 This means that you will be asleep and won’t feel anything.
 A specialist team of doctors does your surgery.
 They are called neurosurgeons.

-Diagram showing a brain shunt
+Diagram showing a brain shunt.

 Possible problems with shunts